PrakasRavichandran/dairy-blog/_posts/2023-09-20-navigating-college-my-ourney.markdown

 ### A Gentleman's Perspective
 One day, I confided in a classmate about my confusion.
 I explained how I couldn't understand the casual attitude towards love and relationships around me.
 Her response surprised me: "You don't have shyness; you're a gentleman."
 It was a moment of pride for me.

-### Unveiling the Truth
-However, my newfound perspective had a twist.
-I eventually learned that my classmate, who had praised my outlook, was also involved in a physical relationship.
-It left me pondering even more about what my peers were really searching for.

 ### My Opinion
 In the end, my opinion remained unchanged.
 In this phase of life, I believed that the focus should be on acquiring knowledge and building a future.
 Love and relationships, while important, should not overshadow the pursuit of education and financial stability.